toorhamza/React-Personal-Trainer-Company/README.md

 This is the Front-End task for my Front-End Development Class I took in 2019.
 The Front-end is made using React and the API was provided by the teacher.

 # Known Bugs
 I do realize that there is an issue with the React Router in this app.
 The navigation is not working properly.
-I don't have time or motivation to look into it as this is an old project and was just made for learning purposes.
+I don't have time or motivation to look into it as this is an old project (which I am just uploading now in my Github) and was just made for learning purposes.
 Still, I will try to fix it as soon as I have some time.

 # Live Preview of Final App